jamieeeeeeeeeeeeeeee/picoduck/README.md

 3. Drag and drop your chosen .uf2 file onto the Pico's drive.
 4. That's it!
 Your Pico will show as a USB device on your computer.

-### Compiling the source code ###
+### Compiling the source code yourself ###
 1. Download the source code onto your computer.
 2. Download the Arduino IDE from https://www.arduino.cc/en/software
-3. Open the Arduino IDE and go to File->Preferences and add the following URL to "Additional Boards Manager URLs": https://github.com/earlephilhower/arduino-pico/releases/download/global/package_rp2040_index.json.
-Hit "OK".
+3. Open the Arduino IDE and go to File->Preferences and add the following URL to "Additional Boards Manager URLs": `https://github.com/earlephilhower/arduino-pico/releases/download/global/package_rp2040_index.json` Hit "OK".
 4. Open the source code in the Arduino IDE by double clicking the picoduck.ino file.

 **Arduino IDE Setup - This is important to get right!**